pepkit/looper/docs/initialize.md

 # How to initialize a looper repository

+*This is considered a beta feature and may change in future releases*.

 Looper provides a command `looper init` that allows you to initialize folders as looper repositories.
 This enables you to use `looper` without passing your PEP every time.

 ```